LEGACY GIFT OPTIONS

 Life Insurance

-A charitable gift of life insurance is unique because it provides you with the ability to make a more significant future gift.
+A charitable gift of life insurance is unique because it provides you with the ability to make a future gift.
 Each policy can be customized to fit within your charitable giving and estate plans.

 Retirement Funds